jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 [ddrescue](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html) is a very powerful and convenient tool for data saving, also good choice for clone USB stick, the command is very straight forward, just type:

-`ddrescue /dev/da1 /dev/da2` # da2 is the empty new one
+`ddrescue /dev/da0 /dev/da1 logfile.map` # da1 is the empty new one

 ```
  # ddrescue --force /dev/da0 /dev/da1